Chapter 1: Why domain names matter to businesses

 Prevent others from claiming the domain name you want and then reselling it for a high price; posing as your business and stealing your sales; or posting malicious content, intended to harm your brand's reputation.
 There are rules and laws that can help businesses resolve these issues, but you can save yourself a future headache by securing digital properties from the get-go.

+Domain names and social media handles are often shorter variations of the full business name.
 There's no requirement for the names across all digital platforms to be exactly the same.
-In fact, domain names and social media handles are often shorter variations of the full business name.
-However, having consistent names across digital platforms can help with brand recognition for your new business and make it easier for your customers to find you online.
+However, some consistency in names across digital platforms can help with brand recognition for your new business and make it easier for your customers to find you online.

 Tip: Registering a domain name should be one